hamster-inc/hamster-todo/README.md

 For hamsters only
 I don't know what is this project about.
 My boss will tell me later.
 Actually this project is just for practice.
+Now we learn how to commit using command line.